Tortar/WrappedUnions.jl/README.md

 ## API

 ```
-- WrappedUnion                                     -> Abstract type all new wrapped union are
+- WrappedUnion                                     -> Abstract type which could be optionally used as
-                                                      subtype of.
+                                                      a supertype of wrapped unions.

 - @wrapped struct ... end                          -> Creates a wrapped union.